HOGENT-Databases/DB2-Workshops/workshops/stored-procedures.md

     - There are no `purchases` for the `product`
     - There are no `orders` for the `product`
     - Check these conditions before deleting the product, so you don’t rely on SQL Server messages.
 Generate an appropriate error message if the product can’t be deleted.
+    - Use `RAISERROR` or `THROW` (see Deep Dive further in this document)
+        - It's better to fail immediatly and show the error when something goes wrong as soon as possible and stop the execution of the stored procedure. (also known as Defensive Programming).
-- Create a stored procedure called `DeleteProduct2`(similar to `DeleteProduct1`) for deleting a product.
+- Create a stored procedure called `DeleteProduct2` (similar to `DeleteProduct1`) for deleting a product.
 You can only delete a product if:
     - The `product` exists
     - There are no `purchases` for the `product`
     - There are no `orders` for the `product`
-    - In this version version you try to delete the product and catch the exeptions that might occur.
+    - In this version version you try to delete the product and catch the exeptions that might occur **inside** the stored procedure and `PRINT` a message to the console.
 - Test your procedures.
 Give the `SELECT` statements to find appropriate test data.

 ### Execution